Meet the Staff

 Associate Director, Sr.

 Vickie Bridgeman is the Sr. Associate Director at the Cultural Center.
 Vickie has been at the University for 29 years.
 Her previous work experience includes: Dental School (Radiology), Housing Department, Admissions, Transitional Studies, School of Education and REACH.
 Vickie is responsible for the Excel Program and Retention and Assessment in the Cultural Center.
 Vickie's research interested is minorities in Higher Education and Developmental Education, and At-Risk students.
-Vickie serve on several university committee such as CODRE, Student Engagement Committee, Great Place to Work (Campus Climate), and University Wide Advising Committee (UWAC).
+Vickie serve on several university committee such as CODRE, Student Engagement Committee, Great Place to Work (Campus Climate), University Club Board of Directors, and University Wide Advising Committee (UWAC).

 Phyllis L. Clark serves as Associate Director of the Cultural Center and advisor to the Society of the Porter Scholars.
 Other special projects and programs under her purview include Porter College, the Black Family Conference, the African American Graduation Reception, training and development programs and a number of collaborations and partnerships within the campus and local community.
 She received a Master's degree in Counseling & Psychology with emphasis in College Student Personnel from the University of Louisville and her Bachelor's degree in Music Education with emphasis on the violin from the University of Arkansas at Fayetteville.
 She is a an adjunct instructor for the College of Arts & Sciences Department of Communication, a member of the University of Louisville Black Faculty & Staff Association (BFSA), is a newly appointed member of the International Professional Woman Network (PWN) Advisory board and has co-authored five self-empowerment anthologies for women and youth through Professional Woman Publishing.